Shobhit1812-zz/Alita-Artificial-Intelligence-Assistant/README.md

 # Alita-Artificial-Intelligence-Assistant
-She greets you, she also open google, youtube, stackoverflow, for you she can send emails and many.
+She greets you, she opens google, youtube, stackoverflow, search wiki for you and many. project is on Progress:)